about MY STORY

 I don’t have siblings, But I’ve always wished for one.

-After college, I landed a job in sales, hotels, restaurants, and supermarket cashier.
+After college, I landed a job as a salesperson, worked in F&B in hotels, restaurants, and as a supermarket cashier in Manila.
 It was challenging, and I was never truly happy.

 Deportation didn’t discourage me from pursuing and returning to the country I had called home for many years.
 After lots of hard work, thousands of job applications, sleepless nights, and prayers, I returned to Singapore in April 2017 with a job offer.
+Work permit is approved.
 It was surreal!
+I love that City until now and will always hold a special place in my heart.

 Working for other job, I built Jane Pruett Photography website during nights, weekends, and any spare moment I could find.
 It took countless sleepless nights, but it was worth it.
 Slowly, I bought my new Sony a7 IV (an upgrade to my 6-year-old Sony a6000) and 3 new lenses (2 are Prime that I love so much!)
 I started taking pictures of people whose moments I felt were worth documenting, and I love love it!